-The doctrine of The Church of the SubGenius and its deity, J.R.
+The doctrine of The Church of the SubGenius and its prophet, J.R.
 “Bob” Dobbs, the world’s greatest salesman, is brilliant social satire and funny as hell.

 The filmmakers, on their quest for the real story, made me confess that I am indeed “Bob’s” Head Nurse.
 I was onstage with the Church of the SubGenius at the International Night of Slack in San Francisco and at The SubGenius Devival in Los Angeles, 1985.
 I take no credit for formulating the Church.
 I was there – as in, “you had to be there” – a member of the San Francisco SubGenius cell and post-punk performance art scene.
-Kelly Cash and I became “Bob’s” Nurses (the only two) due to artistic, political, hormonal and comedic impulses, and by divine decree of J.R.
+My friend Kelly Cash and I became “Bob’s” Nurses due to artistic, political, hormonal and comedic impulses and by divine decree of J.R.
 “Bob” Dobbs.

-The Church of the SubGenius began as a prank pamphlet and miraculously gained what we now call a media platform – several published books, celebrity endorsements, and the image of “Bob’s” head popping up nationwide.
+The Church of the SubGenius began as a prank pamphlet and miraculously gained what we now call a media platform, with two published books, celebrity endorsements, and the image of “Bob’s” head popping up nationwide.
 Have you seen his face?

 The doctrine of Slack went viral before there was an Internet.
 (Insert joke here: “Bob” knows the secrets of time travel.)
 A true SubGenius will switch relentlessly between the prank doctrine and the real story.
 Newcomers to the SubGenius mythos are justifiably confused.
 The narrative is generative, subject to elaboration that sometimes misses the mark and sometimes hits the bull’s-eye of Slack.

 In the 1980’s, when “Bob” launched to subcultural fame, normality in America meant hawkish Reagan politics and televangelists hawking salvation.
-Weirdos stood in opposition to Wall Street money-grubbers and nuclear arms proliferation.
-Throw in the AIDS crisis, the Jonestown cult suicide, aerobics and cocaine.
+Weirdos stood in opposition to Wall Street money-grubbers and the nuclear arms race.
+Throw in UFOs, Kennedy assassination conspiracy theories, the Jonestown cult suicide, aerobics and cocaine.
 Those guys who produced the Book of the SubGenius:The Sacred Teachings of J.R.”Bob”Dobbs (1987) deployed absurdity as an art form and gained a following larger and stranger than anyone could predict.

-There is a kernel of absurdity in all things serious.
+There is a kernel of the profound in all things absurd, and vice versa.
 SubGenius founders were of the generation that prepared for atomic blasts in kindergarten and learned to question the authority of church and state, no matter their age during the 1960’s.
-Here’s one of my favorite truths about my friend, SubGenius Paul Mavrides: When his military draft number was called and he submitted to a standard interview, the Selective Service classified him as “pathologically anti-authoritarian.”
+Here’s one of my favorite truths about my friend, SubGenius Paul Mavrides: When his military draft number was called and he submitted to a standard interview, the Selective Service dismissed him with a classification of “Pathologically Anti-Authoritarian.”
 A true SubGenius resists the confinement of socially dictated norms.
 While laughing.

 In 2017, when the U.S. has a mad vulgarian President and social media puts us in the virtual spinning house with Dorothy of Oz, who among us can discern the boundary between the absurd and the real?